cloudbees-days/cloudbees-ci-pipeline-workshop/cross-team-collaboration.md

-# Pipeline Pod Temaplates and Cross Team Collaboration
+# Inline Pipeline Pod Temaplates and Cross Team Collaboration

 In this exercise we will explore a more advanced usage of the Kubernetes plugin by defining a Pod Template inline in our Pipeline Jenkinsfile and will demonstrate [CloudBee's Core Cross Team Collaboration feature](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/cross-team-collaboration/).